paupowpow/p2pkit-quickstart-android/README.md

 };
 ```

-Register the listener to get event updates and enable GEO Discovery.
+Register the listener to receive event updates and to enable GEO Discovery.

 ```java
 KitClient.getInstance(context).getDiscoveryServices().addListener(mGeoDiscoveryListener);